Answered By: Vicky Orlofsky (email@example.com) Last Updated: Apr 16, 2020 Views: 5440

 Finding a specific company's code:

-To find a company's SIC and NAICS codes, use the Lexis Nexis Academic database, and search for the company's name in the "Get Company Info" search box at far right.
+To find a company's SIC and NAICS codes, use one of our business databases such as Business Insights: Global or Business Source Premier (click on the subject pulldown menu on the A-Z Databases list and select "Business") and search for the company's name.
 When you find your desired company, look in the "Industry Classification" box, and you will find the SIC and NAICS codes that are associated with the company.

 For more information, please contact a librarian.